Garnet Gateway for Faculty

 |Instructor Permission||allows a student permission to enter a course for those courses that require instructor permission for all students to gain entry|

 During the grading period faculty may change the grade or leave some grades blank since the students cannot see them until the grades are “rolled” to the students’ transcripts the day after the due date.
 The Registrar emails faculty announcing when grades are to be rolled for the semester.
 By faculty legislation it is 10 days after the last final examination.

 Students with legitimate issues may request to have their final grade deferred.
 Deferrals must be requested by the student to the Dean of Students by the last day of classes.
 A completion date and grade due date must be agreed upon by the instructor, the student and the Dean of Students.
 Just prior to the rolling of grades the Registrar enters a grade of “DEF” for all students with approved deferrals.
 Instructors will receive an email reminder when a deferred grade due date is approaching.

 Once the student has submitted the final coursework and you are ready to assign a final grade, select the “Grades – Deferred” from the “Student Related” menu.

 Faculty may view the schedule of courses for all courses offered each semester, including enrollment information following registration using the “Scheduled Courses: by term” list under the “Course Management” menu.
 It updates as students add/drop courses, however, you must remember to reload your browser for the most recent information and make sure you are not viewing a cached copy of the schedule.
-(Contact the Help Desk for assistance with using your browser to view information and clearing your cache.)
+(Contact the IT Service Desk for assistance with using your browser to view information and clearing your cache.)